Government of Canada

 • tributyltins and tetrabutyltins meet the criterion set out in paragraph 64(a) of CEPA 1999 and furthermore, tributyltins meet the criteria for virtual elimination.

-A proposed risk management approach document was also released on August 8, 2009.
+A proposed Risk Management Approach Document for Non-Pesticidal Organotin Compounds was also released in August 2009.
 This document outlines the proposed risk management actions for these substances, including the choice of risk management instruments.
-There is a 60-day public comment period on the proposed risk management approach document, from August 8, 2009 to October 7, 2009.
-Information on how to submit comments is provided in the proposed risk management approach document.
+There was a 60-day public comment period associated with this document.

 Background